Ahmad Zanki

-Ahmad Jaber Ali H. Zanki (born 17 December 1995) is a Kuwaiti footballer who plays as a winger for Al Kuwait and the Kuwait national football team.
+Ahmad Jaber Ali H. Zanki (born 17 December 1995) is a Kuwaiti professional footballer who plays as a winger for Al-Kuwait and the Kuwait national team.

 Career

 International

 Zanki made his senior international debut on 19 November 2019, coming on as a 66th minute substitute for Faisal Zayid in a 1-0 away victory over Nepal during World Cup qualifying.
 He scored his first senior international goal in his subsequent cap, netting in the 85th minute of a 4-2 defeat to Bahrain at the 24th Arabian Gulf Cup.